NitLab/NITOS_REST_API_Documentation/README.md

 2nd.
 Set a basePath that points to the server where you are going to do the url requests.
 You can find it in api_doc_server.rb file.

-You can find the json files that we use to the api resources in the api/v1 folder.
+You can find the json files that we use to describe the api resources in the api/v1 folder.